apptainer/apptainer-userdocs/quick_start.rst

    $ sudo {command} build lolcow.sif lolcow.def

-In this example, the header tells {Project} to use a base Ubuntu 16.04 image from the Container Library.
+In this example, the header tells {Project} to use a base Ubuntu 16.04 image from the default OCI registry.

 -  The ``%post`` section executes within the container at build time after the base OS has been installed.
 The ``%post`` section is